laixinran/wakuwaku_MCIThackathon/README.md

 3. **Build and Test**:
   Click the Run button (the triangle icon in the top-left corner of Xcode).
 Select the appropriate simulator from the popup window to preview and test the app.

+*The notification push feature currently requires a $99 Apple Developer Program enrollment fee for testing, which we have opted not to purchase for this demo version.
+Therefore, the Notification functionality is implemented in separate files: Notification.swift and main.swift.